onlyquake/xonotic-wiki/Domination.markdown

 ### dom\_team

 dom\_team entites declare the teams available in the game and what models are shown when they take a control point.
-To create it, right click and go to “domination\>dom\_team”.
+To create it, right click and go to "domination\>dom\_team".
 There must be at least 3 per map: Two teams and one empty team (for when the control point is not taken).

     // entity 244
     {